 5. Prior to the commencement of any demolition or construction in any phase on the site or within the area edged blue on the approved site location plan, a Dust Mitigation Scheme shall be submitted to and approved in writing by the Local Planning Authority.
-The approved scheme shall be implemented in full from the commencement of that phase of development or the first demolition takes place (whichever is sooner) until the completion of that development phase.
+The approved scheme shall be implemented in full from the commencement of that phase of the development or from the commencement of the first demolition (whichever is sooner) until the completion of that development phase.